 Mayor Hancock recently issued a “Stay at Home” order for Denver and the Tri-County Health Department has followed suit.
 Both areas are now in “Stay at Home” scenarios.
 The orders are very similar and both of them have travel exceptions for “Essential Travel.”
 The term “Essential Travel” under both orders provides an exception for “Travel required by law enforcement or court order.”

-Governer Polis followed these counties by issuing a state-wide stay at home order on March 25 and 26.
+Governor Polis followed these counties by issuing a state-wide stay at home order on March 25 and 26.
+The order to “stay at home” was recently extended until April 26, 2020.
 The state-wide executive order also includes a provision that exempts court-ordered travel and therefore exempts parenting plans.
 A parenting plan is a “court order” and Griffiths Law believes that the exemption for travel due to a “court order” would include a parenting plan.
 This means that you must continue following your parenting plan and follow the pickup, drop off, and related requirements in the plan.

-- Take a look at Colorado’s STATE WIDE “Stay at Home” Order Here.
+- Take a look at Colorado’s STATE WIDE “Stay at Home” Order.

-- Take a look at Denver’s “Stay at Home” Order Here.
+- Take a look at Denver’s “Stay at Home” Order.

-- Take a look at the Tri-County “Stay at Home” Order Here.
+- Take a look at the Tri-County “Stay at Home” Order.
 This includes Adams, Douglas, and Arapahoe counties.

 Parents should be aware of the potential consequences in attempting to limit or restrict the other parent’s parenting time based on the Coronavirus.
 Courts are beginning to receive emergency motions to restrict parenting time under C.R.S. § 14-10-129(4) based on concerns related to the virus.
 Without more than a generalized concern about the virus, a parent could risk their own parenting time being restricted or risk receiving monetary sanctions (such as an award of attorney fees) if a judge does not find that there was a valid basis to restrict parenting time.

-What we know about COVID 19 is changing every day, but there is some good news.
+What we know about COVID-19 is changing every day.
+However, there is some good news.
 Children, although they are infected at the same rate as everyone else, are doing much better than adults.
 Here are some of the risks to children as we know them now during this pandemic: